Inteli-College/2025-1A-T01-G13-PUBLICO/README.md

-# Public Research Module Report
+# Public Research Module 1 Report

+## Authors:

+- Patricia Honorato Moreira – Student (Inteli)
+- Jefferson Silva – Co-supervisor (Inteli)
+- Luciana Rodrigues Carvalho Barros – Supervisor (Fundação Faculdade de Medicina)
+- Roger Chammas – Co-supervisor (Hospital das Clínicas da Faculdade de Medicina da Universidade de São Paulo - HCFMUSP)

 # 1. Research Area

 This project is situated within the field of clinical predictive modeling in oncology.
 In this module, our work focused on integrating diverse clinical and laboratory datasets, advanced data transformation, and the implementation and evaluation of several machine learning and deep learning models.
 The ultimate goal is to develop tools that can eventually support clinical decision-making, while ensuring that all sensitive data and specific outcomes are kept confidential.